zaphosting/docs/docs/arma3_serverconfig.md

 ---
 id: arma3_serverconfig
-title: "Arma 3 Server.cfg - Edit server configuration file"
+title: Edit server configuration file
 description: Information about the settings and configuration options of the server.cfg file of your Arma 3 server from ZAP-Hosting - ZAP-Hosting.com
 sidebar_label: Server.cfg
 ---